 When at a loss for one of the key components of affordable PC gaming, the hobby's well-maintained second-hand market would usually come to the rescue.
 Yet so has it been sapped of its lustre by those profiteering from a rollercoaster cryptocurrency boom and bust cycle.

-So forgive me for believing that, in such dire circumstance, Nvidia might be right to resurrect the RTX 2060, a move not yet confirmed but often alluded to.
+So forgive me for believing that, in such dire circumstance, Nvidia might be right to resurrect the RTX 2060 (opens in new tab).
 Much like the 16-series was to the 20-series, so too could the RTX 2060 be something of a budget alternative to the expense of the RTX 30-series.
 This time with DLSS support to aid it on it's way to higher frame rates in 2022.
-That all depends on what might be the price tag of the oft-rumoured old graphics card, though.
+That all depends on what might be the price tag of the old graphics card, though.
 And if it, too, is snapped up for mining.